Lincoln Cliff

-The Lincoln Cliff or Lincoln Edge is a portion of a major escarpment that runs north–south through Lindsey and Kesteven in central Lincolnshire and is a prominent landscape feature in a generally flat portion of the county.
+The Lincoln Cliff or Lincoln Edge is a portion of a major escarpment that runs north–south through the historic divisions of Lindsey and Kesteven in central Lincolnshire and is a prominent landscape feature in a generally flat portion of the county.
 Towards its northern end, near Scunthorpe, it is sometimes referred to as the Trent Cliff.
 The name preserves an obsolete sense of the word "cliff", which could historically refer to a hillside as well as a precipitous rock face.

 Description

 The scarp is formed by resistant Jurassic age rocks, principally the Lincolnshire Limestone Formation, and is remarkable for its length and straightness.
 However it is modest in height, rising about 50 metres or less above the surrounding landscape.
 It runs for over 50 miles from the Leicestershire border near Grantham to the Humber Estuary, and is broken only twice by river gaps at Ancaster and Lincoln, through which the rivers Slea and Witham respectively flow.

 To the west of the Cliff north of Lincoln lies the River Trent, with the valley of the Witham to the west south of Lincoln.
 The top of the Cliff is followed by two historically significant roads.
 Closely following the escarpment is an ancient trackway, loosely known as the Jurassic Way, which in large parts now consists of the A607 south of Lincoln and the B1398 to the north.
-The second road is the Roman Ermine Street that runs parallel a few miles to the east of the Edge.
+The second road is the Roman Ermine Street, the modern A15, that runs parallel a few miles to the east of the Edge.

 North of Lincoln, the name Lincoln Cliff, or simply the Cliff, is locally used to refer to the entire ridge of Jurassic Limestone, not just its steep western scarp.
 This can be seen in placenames such as Welton Cliff, Saxby Cliff and Caenby Cliff, reflecting parish-based divisions of the ridge.
 This use of the name is not found south of Lincoln, where the term Cliff refers only to the scarp itself, as distinct from the limestone plateau (which is here called the Lincoln Heath).
 To minimise confusion, some people prefer the name Lincoln Edge or Lincolnshire Edge for the scarp that runs from Grantham to the Humber, reserving the name Lincoln Cliff for the section of limestone ridge north of Lincoln.